PauloGrosso/Robot-Car/README.md

 ## Design Analysis
 ![Figure 1](scheme/mechanics1.jpg)
-The idea for driving the vehicle forward and backward is very simple and straightforward as shown in the figure.
+The idea for driving the vehicle forward and backward is activating all four wheels in the same direction.

 ![](scheme/mechanics2.jpg)
 This project uses differential wheels to change direction.
 The general idea is to make motors spin in different directions.
 One side wheels spin in a direction while the wheels on the other side spin in an opposite direction.
 Thus, it produces a rotation on the chassis.